 Does low carb mean no carb?

-In this blog we’ll be looking at why low carb doesn’t mean no carb and show how even starchier foods can be enjoyed in moderation on a low carb lifestyle.
+In this article we’ll be looking at why low carb doesn’t mean no carb and show how even starchier foods can be enjoyed in moderation on a low carb lifestyle.

 What is a low carb diet?

 A low carb diet involves eating less than 130g of carbs per day.
-When you join the Low Carb Program, we suggest 130g as a starting point and then adjusting that amount to suit individual goals.
-For example, some people choose to lower their carb intake to fewer than 50g per day, which is also known as a very low carb, ketogenic diet.
-This is known to have many health benefits such as greater blood glucose control .
+For someone new to the Low Carb Program, we suggest 130g as a starting point and then adjusting that amount to suit your individual goals.
+Some people choose to lower their carb intake after a while, to fewer than 50g per day, which is also known as a very low carb, ketogenic diet.
+Reducing your carbs to this amount triggers the production of ketones, which are known to have a number of health benefits.

 What can you eat on low carb?